MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/teams-conversational-ai/ai-ux.md

 ### Update the app manifest for custom engine agent

-You must update the custom engine agent app manifest to define specific properties and configurations that characterize its capabilities and behavior.
+You must update the app manifest for the custom engine agent to define specific properties and configurations that characterize its capabilities and behavior.

 Add the `botID` property to the `copilotExtensions` node in the manifest.